dnsimple/dnsimple-support/content/articles/guide-setup-and-delegate-zones.md

 **Domains at other registrars**

 If your domain is at another registrar, you can enter DNSimple's name servers in your account at that registrar.
-Just follow the instructions [here](https://support.dnsimple.com/articles/delegating-dnsimple-hosted).
-Before you transfer a domain from another registrar, make sure it's prepared — [ read more](https://support.dnsimple.com/articles/before-transferring-domain/).
+Just follow [these instructions](https://support.dnsimple.com/articles/delegating-dnsimple-hosted).
+Before you transfer a domain from another registrar, make sure it's prepared — [learn how](https://support.dnsimple.com/articles/before-transferring-domain/).